 In the course of the 20th century it was variously used as a venue for parties, skating rink, theater and office space.
 After having been more or less abandoned, it was reopened in 1984, first as a museum and nowadays as the Casa dell’Architettura.
 This institution is meant to promote contemporary Roman architecture and hosts conferences and exhibitions.

 Garden of Architecture (Giardino dell’Architettura)

-In the garden around the Aquarium some ancient Servian Walls are still visible, together with ruins of a building from the Imperial Age.
+In the garden around the Aquarium some parts of the ancient Wall of Servius Tullius are visible, together with ruins of a building from the Imperial Age.